jitesoft/yolog/README.md

 to all plugins.
 The tag is the tag that was used when the log call was made.
 Timestamp is intended to be a Unix timestamp, which can be used inside the plugin to format a nice time string for output.

-Since v 2.6.0 a new `Error` argument is passed as the last argument of the log method.
+Since v `2.6.0` a new `Error` argument is passed as the last argument of the log method.
 It can be used to output the callstack or similar information.

+Since v `3.0.0` the `Error` argument depends on the input from the user due to the fact that stack traces in javascript is not working as one expect them to work.
+In future versions, if a better fix is found, this might change.

 **Error**